chadgoh/sillysite2020/src/markdown/about.md

 I came across Josh Comeau's blog awhile back and was quickly a big fan of his many articles.

-Will take the Gatsby #SillySiteChallenge as an opportunity to walk through his articles!
+Will take the Gatsby #SillySiteChallenge as an opportunity implement his many best practices.

 ### Goals